-Unlike in 1X operation, efficiencies below 90% on the Link Test page of the SM do not necessarily indicate a poor quality link.
+Unlike in 1X operation, efficiencies below 90% on the Link Capacity Test tab in the Tools web page of the SM do not necessarily indicate a poor quality link.
 Efficiency of 45% in 2X operation is equivalent to efficiency of 90% in 1X.
 If you read efficiency between 45% and 90%, check the status of 2X operation (as described below) to confirm that the link is operating at 2X.